k-atif/Entropy-based-dissimilarity-metric-for-clustering/README.md

-This GitHub repository provides the implementation of the spectral clustering algorithm proposed in a journal paper titled:
+This GitHub repository provides the implementation of the dissimilarity measure proposed in a journal paper titled:

 # "An Entropy-based Weighted Dissimilarity Metric for Numerical Data Clustering using the Distribution of Intra Feature Differences"